Bethesda-Chevy Chase High School: 20th century

 In the summer of 1994, parents, teachers, administrators, business people and other supporters of B-CC High School formed the Community Coalition for Bethesda-Chevy Chase High School.
-Its charge was to re-engineer and refocus the high school in an increasingly urbanized and cosmopolitan area.
-CC-B-CC representatives were encouraged to think broadly and innovatively to create programs that would lead B-CC High School and Montgomery County Public Schools into the next century.
+Its charge was to re-engineer the high school to better suit its increasingly urbanized and cosmopolitan area.
+CC-B-CC representatives were encouraged to think broadly and innovatively to create programs that would lead B-CC High School and MCPS into the twenty-first century.